olivermicke/marder/README.md

 ### Functions

 Function blocks implicitly return the value of their last statement.
+While functions are first-class citizens, closures are not supported yet.

 #### Declaring functions